LeeKrane/ResuGen/CONTRIBUTING.md

 1. Check existing issues to avoid duplicates
 2. Use the appropriate issue template:
    - Bug Report: Use the [BUG] template for bugs
-   - Feature Request: Use the [FEATURE] template for new features
+   - Feature Request: Use the [FEAT] template for new features
-   - Enhancement: Use the [ENHANCEMENT] template for improvements
+   - Enhancement Request: Use the [ENHANCE] template for improvements
-   - Documentation: Use the [DOC] template for documentation issues
+   - Documentation Issue: Use the [DOCS] template for documentation issues
    - Question: Use the [QUESTION] template for questions
+   - UI/UX Feedback: Use the [UX] template for design feedback
+   - Performance Issue: Use the [PERF] template for performance concerns
+   - Maintenance/Refactor: Use the [MAINT] template for technical debt
+   - Security Report: Email security+resugen@krane.dev (do not create public issues)

 ### Working on Issues
 1. Comment on the issue you want to work on